 Have a Clear Call-to-Action (CTA)

 Your direct mailer design should clearly guide recipients on the desired next steps, whether it's visiting a website, sharing on social media, or redeeming a discount.
-A compelling CTA can significantly boost engagement and conversion rates.
+It is vital to learn how to design direct mail that gets opened so that your CTA isn't lost before the envelope is even opened.

 Leverage Data Collection